diodesign/diosix/README.md

  mie      0000000000000080
 ```

-And so on.
-Run the command `quit` to end the emulation and the container.
+Run the monitor command `quit` to end the emulation and the container.
 Instructions on how to use Qemu's monitor [are here](https://www.qemu.org/docs/master/system/monitor.html).

 ### Build Diosix from scratch <a name="fromscratch"></a>